TheMariechen/maria-final-project/README.md

 Dataset Size: The relatively small dataset may limit generalisability

 Missing Features: Additional variables could improve predictive power (e.g., military alliances, historical ties, internal political stability)

+Explaining vs. Predicting

+The focus of this project is explaining the key features that influence Pro-Russian voting rather than making future predictions.

+Since there are no "new" countries joining the UN, the model has limited practical application for predicting voting behaviour beyond changes in country characteristics.

 Alternative Models: